San José Chinantequilla: Geography

-San Jose Chinantequilla is located northeast of Oaxaca and on top of the Sierra Mixe, part of the Sierra Norte Region and Mixe District, belongs the municipality of Totontepec Villa de Morelos has an area of approximately 6.9 square kilometers, which represents 0.9% of the total territory of the Mixe District.
+San Jose Chinantequilla is located in the northeast of the state of Oaxaca within the Sierra Mixe, part of the Sierra Norte Region.
+It belongs to the municipality of Totontepec Villa de Morelos and has an area of approximately 6.9 square kilometers, which represents 0.9% of the total territory of the Mixe District.
 It lies between latitudes 17 ° 15 '- 17 ° 12' north latitude and 96 ° 02 '- 96 ° 09' west longitude, the altitude of its territory lies 1 000 to 1300 meters above sea level.

-Chinantequilla is located in the Sierra Madre de Oaxaca and is part of the extension of the Sierra Madre Oriental so it is located on a hillside.
-Currently have facilitated means of communication in this area, which was previously very difficult to access.
+Chinantequilla is located in the Sierra Madre de Oaxaca, an extension of the Sierra Madre Oriental so it is located on a hillside.
+Means of transport and communication have been improved in this area, which was previously very difficult to access.

 Topography and hydrography

-Nestled in one of the highest in the Sierra Mixe, the territory of San Jose is extremely rugged Chinantequilla, crossed by large mountains that make it difficult terrestrial communications, the main elevation of this area is the called Cerro Cotton at a height of about 1.396 meters above sea level, important for its historical and cultural value.
+Nestled in one of the highest in the Sierra Mixe, the territory of San Jose is extremely rugged Chinantequilla, crossed by large mountains that make difficult regional transport difficult.
+The most important hill in the area is called Cerro de Algodón ("cotton hill"), at a height of about 1,396 meters above sea level, important for its historical and cultural value.
 There are several springs of water in the rainy season that are not used, the rivers of this area arrive at the basin the Rio Papaloapan and the sub-basin K 2832.

 Climate

-San Jose Chinantequilla is lying on a fertile soil with varied climates ranging from semi-warm and temperate sub-humid with summer rains, with rainfall 2,500 to 3,000 millimeters.
+San Jose Chinantequilla lies upon fertile soil, with the climate ranging from semi-warm to temperate sub-humid and rains in summer totalling between 2,500 and 3,000 millimeters.
 In this community, located in the Northern Highlands, the average temperature ranges from 17 °C to 32 °C.